 When Irish-Catholic Louise Guiney got the job of postmistress in Auburndale, Mass., the town’s Protestants boycotted her stamps.

 A devout Catholic, she was educated at a convent in Providence, but couldn’t afford college.
-She continued to study on her own and to write poetry that was published in the Atlantic, Harper’s and Scribner’s.
+She continued to study on her own and to write poetry published in the Atlantic, Harper’s and Scribner’s.

 Her financial straits forced her to take a job as postmistress in Auburndale.
 The postmistress’ compensation was determined by how much business the post office did.
-Guiney became victim of an anti-Catholic plot.
+So Louise Guiney became victim of an anti-Catholic plot.
 Ralph Adams Cram, who organized a response, recollected,

 The suburb of Auburndale was a favorite retreat of retired Protestant missionaries. …Suddenly the business began to decline rather alarmingly.
 Certain Sherlock Holmes procedures … revealed just what was happening… ..
 The situation was intolerable to the evangelical mind; therefore the Papist incumbent must be driven out by the simple expedient of transferring the trade to other neighbouring post offices – which was done.